so-bond/.github/profile/README.md

 ### Trade smart contract - generic interface

 In `so|bond` model the belief is that business processes will evolve rather quickly (new ideas, different cash on chain solutions, CBDC ...) and therefore transaction workflow implemented in smart contract should be replaceable.
-As a consequence, the `so|bond` model prefers single smart contract instance for each transaction.
+As a consequence, the `so|bond` model prefers single smart contract instance for each transaction with a short lived process.
+With this approach the next trade can have a different process while still interfacing the same register.
+It is however possible that the transactions are managed by a factory model or even by a facade smart contract.

 There is the need of being able to retrieve the trades and to get their details in an homogeneous way.
 To do this `so|bond` proposes a common interface for trades.